tjFogarty/tj-ie/src/site/posts/first-seven-jobs.md

 ---
 Well, more like six-ish.
 If even.

-When I first saw {% external-link "https://twitter.com/hashtag/firstsevenjobs?src=hash", "#firstsevenjobs" %} my first thought was &quot;oh, I haven&#8217;t had that many jobs, I guess this isn&#8217;t for me&quot;.
+When I first saw [#firstsevenjobs](https://twitter.com/hashtag/firstsevenjobs?src=hash) my first thought was &quot;oh, I haven&#8217;t had that many jobs, I guess this isn&#8217;t for me&quot;.
 I suppose I took it a bit too literally.

 Some of the jobs I have had were more short internships that I wouldn&#8217;t really count as a &quot;job&quot;.
 They were more like a baby-sitting exercise for someone else.